 Secured creditors are lenders who have collateral for the loan or purchase on credit.
 Secured debts are these debts, backed by collateral, which will be claimed by the lender in the case of default on payment.
-These debts include mortgages and car loans, and the lender can foreclose and repossess your house and car if you fall behind or stop payments.
+These include debts such as, mortgages and car loans, and the lender can foreclose and repossess your security if you fall behind or stop payments.

-If you file for bankruptcy your trustee controls all your non-exempt assets and uses them to discharge your unsecured debts.
 Secured debts, if you choose to keep the asset and continue your payments, are not discharged by bankruptcy.
-These debts remain, and must be paid or your creditors can foreclose.
+These debts remain and must be paid, or your creditors can repossess the associated asset.

 A creditor cannot seize your asset simply because you filed for bankruptcy.
 Additionally, lenders often prefer to keep the mortgage or financing going if you can afford the payments.
 However, this will only happen if you keep up to date on your mortgage or financing payments.
 If you are heading into financial distress, seek professional advice as soon as possible.